The best time to replace a broken sump pump is before the next big storm — not after it.

 Since storms that cause flooding can also knock out power, your sump could be rendered useless just when you need it most — unless you install a backup system.
 There are two main options:

-A battery backup is a rechargeable battery pack that keeps your sump pump running in the event of a blackout.
-Some newer model sump pumps come pre-packaged with a built-in battery backup system.
+- A battery backup is a rechargeable battery pack that keeps your sump pump running if there's a blackout.
+Some newer model sump pumps come prepackaged with a built-in battery backup system.

 Both types of battery backup options switch on automatically when the AC power goes out, and they’ll give you about 10 hours of pump time.
-They run between $500 and $1,000.
+Adding battery backup to a sump pump costs $150 to $250, and a sump pump with built-in battery backup ranges from $150 to $2,000.

-Water-powered backup is an alternative that eliminates both the battery and the second motor.
+Water-powered backup eliminates both the battery and the second motor.
 It gets its power from your water main.
 Plumbed to a water line in the basement, it uses the pressure in that pipe to create a vacuum that sucks water from the pit.

-The disadvantages are that water-powered pumps move less water — generally only about 1,000 to 1,500 gallons per hour — and they discharge not only the floodwater, but tap water too.
-And they’re not an option if you have well water, since that means there’s no water pressure during blackouts.
+The disadvantages are that water-powered pumps move less water — generally only about 1,000 to 1,500 gallons per hour.
+And they discharge not only the floodwater, but tap water too.
+They’re not an option if you have well water, since that means there’s no water pressure during blackouts.

 When You Should Hire a Pro

 Although you can easily swap out one sump pump for a new one, hiring a pro is a good idea.
-A pro can recommend the right product for your particular situation.
-He’ll also identify and replace worn components, such as the pit liner, discharge pipes, and electric wiring.
-Either a waterproofing company or plumber can do the job, typically adding around $200 to $500 in labor costs.
+They can recommend the right product for your particular situation.
+They'll also identify and replace worn components, such as the pit liner, discharge pipes, and electric wiring.
+Either a waterproofing company or plumber can do the job for an average labor cost of $460.